openedx/edx-documentation/en_us/shared/manage_live_course/automatic_email.rst

      next course "week", or section.
 Is not sent if the course team has not added highlights for the section in Studio.
 For more information, see :ref:`Set Section Highlights for Weekly Course Highlight Messages`.
+ * - :ref:`Discussion Notification`
+   - Instructor-paced and self-paced
+   - Unspecified
+   - Notifications that a user has responded to a post on a discussion.

 *****************************
 Automatic Email Message Text